mdlandini/idah_toolkit_testing/sections/post-production/returning-files.md

 > Note: Depending on the number of contributions, this will take some time (upwards of 5-10 minutes for large mail merges).
 We recommend not touching Outlook until all the emails are sucessfully sent.

 ### Returing Files without Mail Merge
+This secion covers how to send contributors their files without using a mail merge feature.

+Without mail merge, this is a slightly more tedious process because yyou will have to draft each email and send them individually.
+    - We have a template available for download <a href="https://github.com/mdlandini/idah_toolkit_testing/blob/main/assets/images/Email%20Template%20for%20Sharing%20Files.docx">here.</a>
+        - To download this template, click the link and then click "view raw".
+This will start the download process.

+Simply draft your email in your inbox and copy over the links that you have prepared for each contributor's folder in the onlinee storage of your choosing.
+> Note: If you are not uusing an online storage to store the files, you can attach them to the email as ZIP folder from your computer.